saw-zer0/Learn-Spring-Boot/SpringFramework.md

 - eg. system properties, env variables etc.
 - Determines which profile are active
 - injectable

 ![Environment Example](EnvironmentExample.png)

 ### Bean Profile
 - Group sets of config properties
 - Conditional Bean loading: Beans are only registered with spring container if associated profiles are active
+- Can have multiple active profiles - profile loaded last will overwrite existing properties
 #### **@Profile** to control which bean is loaded
 ![ProfileExample](profileexample.png)
 #### Programmatical profile Activation